regebro/BigBad3/slides.rst

 .. note::

     In August I saw Armin Ronacher tweet about compiling early versions of Python.
-    It took a bit of effort and even then Python apparently crashed on exit.
+    It took a little bit of effort and even then Python apparently crashed on exit.
     Is C then really backwards compatible?
     Code will not continue to run forever without change.